 We must . . . study paganism to understand Masonry.
 Learned Masons have ever gone to pagan sources, and have always been able to find in them the true interpretation.

-[Masonry] bade us study Geometry, to Masonry for fuller instruction.
+. . . we went to Masonry for fuller instruction.
 It bade us study Geometry, and Geometry bade us study Nature. . . .
 We have found that Nature might be called God.
 That the Universe was an emanation from God.
 That creatures were the actual, existent ideas of God.
 We discovered that the ancient sages called God the Soul of the Universe. . . .
-We were taught by the Kabbalist, our trusted theologians, that God and Nature were one, and hence that God and humanity were one.
+We were taught by the Kabbalists, our trusted theologians, that God and Nature were one, and hence that God and humanity were one.

-To bring the Kabbala and paganism up to 18th century Enlightenment standards, Masonry added the ?god? of Reason into its philosophic foundations:
+To bring the Kabbala and paganism up to the 18th century Enlightenment standards, Masonry added the "god" of Reason into its philosophic foundations:

-The Deistic God is born replacing the Holy Trinity with the ?Unknown Father of Masonry? which in the end is humanity itself.
-Just as Satan so wily deceived Eve promising her and her na?ve husband that they would become all-knowing, Masonry offers humanity a similar future:
+The Deistic God is born replacing the Holy Trinity with the "Unknown Father of Masonry" which in the end is humanity itself.
+Just as Satan so wily deceived Eve promising her and her naive husband that they would become all-knowing, Masonry offers humanity a similar future:

-Here we have natural religion, here the great revelation of Nature, here Masonry?s New Testament, in which, not the Christian Jehovah, in Jesus Christ, but the Unknown Father of Masonry, the Kabbalistic Jehovah, in humanity, ?has taken flesh and dwelt among us.?
-God incarnate ?
-Man Divine ? not in Jesus Christ, but in plain humanity, this is the Deity revealed by Masonry.
+Here we have natural religion, here the great revelation of Nature, here Masonry's New Testament, in which, not the Christian Jehovah, in Jesus Christ, but the Unknown Father of Masonry, the Kabbalistic Jehovah, in humanity, 'has taken flesh and dwelt among us.'
+God incarnate - Man Divine - not on Jesus Christ, but in plain humanity, this is the Deity revealed by Masonry.
 [Ibid]

 The philosophy behind Masonry is pure Naturalism and a rejection of the Supernatural Order and a denial that the Second Person of the Blessed Trinity would become Incarnate to redeem mankind.
 Naturalism is thus the antithesis of a Christian social order as Fr.
 Fahey so incisively describes: